Following breakfast the next day, we were packed up and ready to roll by 10am.

-Our first stop was in Uspallata for lunch and Tiramisu (which turned into a constant craving for several of us during this entire expedition).
+Our first stop was in Uspallata for lunch and tiramisu (which turned into a constant craving for several of us during this entire expedition).

 The next stop was made at an Inka staging area where we separated our gear into 4 designated bags.

-- Our third bag would be a daypack that each of us would carry with whatever we felt was needed along the trail to basecamp: water bottles, snacks, electrolytes, sunglasses, sun screen, sun hoodie and the like.
+- Our third bag would be a daypack that each of us would carry with whatever we felt was needed along the trail to base camp: water bottles, snacks, electrolytes, sunglasses, sun screen, sun hoodie and the like.
 Here I used my Hyperlite Prism 40.
 This may be been more than I needed but the Prism is lite, packs small and offered some flexibility if I needed to switch things around.

 - Any other travel luggage would be locked up and left behind at this staging area until the expedition was over.
 Packed in this bag were casual clothes, neck pillow for travel, laptop and whatever extra items we brought that were deemed unnecessary for this expedition.